w3c/webcodecs/explainer.md

 -   **EncodedAudioChunks** and **EncodedVideoChunks** contain codec-specific encoded media bytes.

--   **AudioPacket** contains decoded audio data.
+-   **AudioFrame** contains decoded audio data.
 It will provide an [AudioBuffer](https://webaudio.github.io/web-audio-api/#audiobuffer) for rendering via [AudioWorklet](https://webaudio.github.io/web-audio-api/#audioworklet).

 -   **VideoFrame** contains decoded video data.
 It will provide an [ImageBitmap](https://html.spec.whatwg.org/multipage/imagebitmap-and-animations.html#imagebitmap) for manipulating in WebGL, including rendering to Canvas.
 It should eventually also [provide access to YUV data](https://github.com/WICG/web-codecs/issues/30), but the design is still TBD.

--   An **AudioEncoder** encodes AudioPackets to produce EncodedAudioChunks.
+-   An **AudioEncoder** encodes AudioFrames to produce EncodedAudioChunks.

 -   A **VideoEncoder** encodes VideoFrames to produce EncodedVideoChunks.

--   An **AudioDecoder** decodes EncodedAudioChunks to produce AudioPackets.
+-   An **AudioDecoder** decodes EncodedAudioChunks to produce AudioFrames.

 -   A **VideoDecoder** decodes EncodedVideoChunks to produce VideoFrames.

 WebCodecs will also define mechanisms for importing content from getUserMedia().

--   An **AudioTrackReader** converts an audio MediaStreamTrack into a ReadableStream of AudioPacket.
+-   An **AudioTrackReader** converts an audio MediaStreamTrack into a ReadableStream of AudioFrame.

 -   A **VideoTrackReader** converts a video MediaStreamTrack into a ReadableStream of VideoFrame.